recording formal discussions and decision making

 The minutes of meetings are a record of discussions and decisions, and over time they might form an important historical record (in the case of a government’s war cabinet for instance).

-There might also be a legal requirement for sets of minutes to be produced in an organisation – as in the case of a bank or a limited company.
+There might also be a legal requirement for sets of minutes to be produced in an organisation – as in the case of a charity, a bank, or a limited company.

 How much detail?